 Starting in 2009, The Sierra Fund has conducted surveys of people fishing at regional water bodies, to learn whether they are being exposed to mercury from eating locally caught fish.

 Survey results were originally published in 2011; the full report is available here, and a 2-page executive summary is also available.
-Additional surveys have been collected since that time, and an update of the report is now being drafted.
+Additional surveys have been collected since that time, and an update of the report coming soon!

 Millions of pounds of mercury were used in California’s Sierra Nevada’s during the Gold Rush.
 Much of it was lost to rivers, lakes and streams where it remains today.

 Mercury is a danger to humans, especially when they eat fish from areas with mercury pollution.
 Mercury exposure from eating contaminated fish can cause developmental delays in children—this is why children younger than 18, women of childbearing age, and pregnant women need to avoid eating fish high in mercury.

 There is limited information available to local fishermen about mercury levels in fish, despite health warnings issued by the State of California regarding the eating of fish at nearly every water body that has been tested.

 In an effort to assess awareness about mercury exposure from fish in areas with historic mercury pollution, The Sierra Fund conducted a survey of local fishermen.
 Trained interviewers went to popular fishing spots in the Deer Creek, Yuba, Bear and American River watersheds, and asked fishermen a series of questions about how much fish they ate, what kind, and whether they were aware of any warnings about eating fish.

 Most of the fishermen ate fish that was locally caught.
 Many reported feeding that fish to children under 18, women of childbearing age, and to a lesser extent, pregnant women.